Latest Revision- November 21, 2021

 The texts of the cheers suit the girls' growing sense of attractiveness, group solidarity, and allegiance to school and boyfriend.
 They also attest to their knowledge and misinformation about forbidden subjects —inebriation, aggression, sexuality—and to their interest in the heroes and heroines of movies that exploit these subjects."

 Notice that these cheer examples were documented as being part of the recreational play of girls pretending to be cheerleaders.
-This is in contrast to stomp cheers, a later form of foot stomping cheers that I believe developed at least by early 2000s as a result of mainstream cheerleading becoming aware of recreational foot stomping cheers.
+This is in contrast to cheers that actual school cheerleaders performed using foot stomping and hand clap motions as early as 2000.
+These cheerleading movements and their accompanying chants are similar but not the same as the recreational activity that I refer to as foot stomping cheers.

 Although those album notes make no reference to this, it's reasonable to assume that, like other recreational play, and like the foot stomping cheers that I observed my daughter and her friends perform in the 1980s, and other children perform since then, there is usually no formal audience for foot stomping cheers.
 The girls pretending to be cheerleaders perform in front of pretend audiences.
 They perform in groups of two or in a small group to learn the words to specific cheers and to master the specific cheer routines that they have choreographed.